Back pain? How to Set Up Your Workplace Ergonomically in 10 Minutes

 Introduction

-Back complaints are nowadays a common problem among office workers.
+Back pain is nowadays a common problem among office workers.
 The good news?
 Just 10 minutes is enough to set up your workspace ergonomically.
 With the right settings, you increase your comfort, prevent injuries, and work more productively — without expensive investments.

 What is Ergonomics and Why is it Important?

 Ergonomics focuses on adapting the work environment to the user.
 Poor working postures often lead to complaints in the back, neck, and shoulders.
-A well ergonomically set up workspace prevents overload and improves your well-being and performance in the long term.
+A well ergonomically adjusted workspace prevents overstrain and improves your well-being and performance in the long term.

 Make sure your feet are flat on the floor and your knees are at a 90-degree angle.
 This promotes a natural posture and good circulation.